-John F. Collins Park, Philadelphia, PA.
-Source: centercityphila.org & www.phillymag.com Left: This privately-owned public space is a mid-block pocket park in the heart of Center City inspired by the design of Paley Park in NYC.
-The cascade fountain is the focal point of this linear park framed by vine-covered walls with mature, native shade trees dispersed throught the space.
-The enclosed nature of the space allows it to be reserved for private events such as weddings or wine tastings.
+John F. Collins Park, Philadelphia, Pennsylvania.
+Source: centercityphila.org & www.phillymag.com Left: This privately-owned public space is a mid-block pocket park in the heart of Center City inspired by the design of Paley Park in New York City.
+The cascade fountain is the focal point of this linear space framed by vinecovered walls with mature, and native shade trees.
+The enclosed space allows it to be reserved for private events such as weddings or wine tastings.